jkurdys/new_voter_insights/README.md

 ## Conclusions and Next Steps
 This project began with the intention to isolate the features of newly registered voters through an inferential logistic regression analysis that would sacrifice predictive capacity in order to demonstrate a strong link establishing the feature set as those traits most solidly assocated with new voters.

 Although the assumptions of logistic regression were demonstrated, this is no guaranty that the feature set is highly correlated with the target category.
-Indeed, the only features that could be significantly associated with new voter status were the trivially predictable attributes of being active voter and age.
+Indeed, the only features that could be significantly associated with new voter status were the trivially predictable attributes of being an active voter and age.

-While disappointing from the perspective of identifying unexpected attributes of new voters, the analysis indicates that there is no apparent demographic or geograpthic categorization within the data that strongly correlates new voter registration over another.
+While disappointing from the perspective of discovering unexpected attributes of new voters, the analysis indicates that there is no apparent demographic or geographic categorization within the data that strongly correlates new voter registration with one group over another.

-Accordingly, a proper identification on new voter characteristics would either need an expanded dataset that includes additional demographic features beloning to the entire voting age population rather or significantly more feature engineering capable of deriving traits otherwise implicit in the current dataset.
+Accordingly, a proper identification of new voter characteristics would either need an expanded dataset that includes additional demographic features beloning to the entire voting age population or significantly more feature engineering capable of deriving correlated traits otherwise implicit in the current dataset.